Powerlifting and weightlifting are major sports that are quite famous too. Both of these sports involve lifting heavy objects.

 Main Differences Between Powerlifting and Weightlifting

 - Weightlifting measures the explosive strength of the individual and is executed faster.
-Powerlifting, on the other side, do not have speed limits.
+Powerlifting, on the other side, does not have speed limits.
 It allows the individual to take their time for a successful movement.

 - Compared with weightlifters, powerlifters seem to be more massive because muscle work is required more extensively.
 Weightlifters are simply less muscular.